Walls (Circus)

-"Walls (Circus)" is a song written by Tom Petty and recorded by Tom Petty and the Heartbreakers.
+"Walls (Circus)" is a song written by American singer-songwriter Tom Petty and recorded by Tom Petty and the Heartbreakers.
 It was released in July 1996 as the first single from their soundtrack album Songs and Music from "She's the One".
-The song features Lindsey Buckingham on background vocals.
+The song features Lindsey Buckingham on background vocals and was recorded at Sound City Studios by engineer Sylvia Massy.
 The song peaked at number 69 on the U.S. Billboard Hot 100 chart.
-The song was recorded at Sound City Studios by engineer Sylvia Massy.
 An alternate arrangement of the song, played at a faster tempo, was included on the soundtrack under the title "Walls (No. 3)".
-The song was later covered by Glen Campbell on his 2008 album Meet Glen Campbell and by The Lumineers on the first anniversary of Petty's death.
+The song was later covered by Glen Campbell on his 2008 album Meet Glen Campbell and by the Lumineers on the first anniversary of Petty's death.

 Music video

 Maxine Bahns, Edward Burns and Jennifer Aniston appeared in the video.
 The music video was directed by Phil Joanou and was premiered in July 1996.